Purina Crags Rock Climbing

 Mountain Project's determination of the classic, most popular, highest rated climbing routes for Purina Crags:

 Glass Eye 5.8+ 5b 16 VI- 15 HVS 4c Trad, 1 pitch, 60'

 The crags are basically located right above the dirt bike area.
 Copied from the Careno Crag approach info, which has a bit more detail:

-"For the easiest approach from the Snow Creek trailhead, hike back along the road for approximately 0.1 miles, looking for a driveway with a sign "Hikers and Climbers Enter at Your Own Risk".
+"For the easiest approach from the Snow Lakes trailhead, hike back along the road for approximately 0.1 miles, looking for a driveway with a sign "Hikers and Climbers Enter at Your Own Risk".
 A previous approach on "public?" land seems to have been lost, and this driveway is now the easiest access to public land at the base of the cliff.
 Hike straight up the driveway to a retaining wall and look for a trail heading up and right to the crags above."